BlockstreamResearch/bip-frost-dkg/README.md

   further details.
 - `FaultyCoordinatorError` - If the coordinator is faulty.
 See the documentation of the exception for further details.
-- `CoordinatorMsgParseError` - If the investigation message could not be parsed.

 #### coordinator\_step1